xsuchy09/visitor/README.md

 $visitor->addVisit(); // set last visit of of visitor if he is identified or just create the new one with first visit
 ```

 More examples can be found in the examples/ directory.
-Since version 1.0.4 you can set cookie params in constructor (path, domain, secure, httpOnly) and some getters were added.
+Since version 1.0.4 you can set cookie params in constructor (path, domain, secure, httpOnly, sameSite) and some getters were added.